GitbookIO/gitbook/docs/plugins/README.md

 # Plugins

-Plugins are the best way to extend GitBook functionalities (ebook and website).
-There exist plugins to do a lot of things: bring math formulas display support, track visits using Google Analytics, etc.
+Plugins are the best way to extend {{ book.GB }} functionality (ebook and website).
+The existing plugins can do a lot of useful things: bring math formulas display support, track visits using Google Analytics, etc.

 ### How to find plugins?